jsdw/polkadot-historic-decoding-example/README.md

 This example code has a few options.

+The necessary type information to decode historic blocks and storage entries is found at https://github.com/paritytech/frame-decode/blob/main/types/polkadot_types.yaml, and below is simply called `polkadot_types.yaml`.

 ## Decoding blocks

 For decoding blocks, we proceed sequentially since they are fairly fast to decode.